Tahir Shah: Writing

 Tahir Shah in his library at the Caliph's House, Casablanca.

 Tahir Shah is a prolific author of books, documentaries, book introductions, peer reviewed academic articles, and book reviews.
 Shah's first published book was Cultural Research, written for the London-based Institute for Cultural Research.
 One of his more notable works is Trail of Feathers, an account of his trip through Peru, Machu Picchu, the Incas and Cusco.
 Another book, In Search of King Solomon's Mines, searching for undiscovered mines known only in folklore.
 Other books like In Arabian Nights and Travels with Myself are mostly about the author's journeys through exotic locations.
 His first traditional travelogue was in 1995 with Beyond the Devil's Teeth, covering a trip through Africa, India and much of Latin America.

 Shah has written book reviews for The Washington Post, The Guardian, The Spectator, and The Literary Review.
 As well as writing and film making, Shah writes screen material and co-wrote Journey to Mecca, an IMAX film charting the first journey made by Ibn Battuta to Mecca for the Hajj, in 1325.
 In addition, he reviews for a selection of other media on both sides of the Atlantic, and writes pieces for the radio, such as The Journey, which was read on BBC Radio 3.

 In the years before he turned his hand primarily to book writing, Shah wrote a large number of serious reportage-type magazine features, highlighting the lives of the voiceless in society, especially those of women.
 These included pieces about women on Death Row, widows who cleared mines in Cambodia, the trapped lives of bonded labourers in India, and the women-only police stations in Brazil, known as "Delegacia da Mulher" (Woman's Police Station).
 He continues to write journalistic pieces, especially aimed at drawing attention to causes he believes deserve public attention.

-After having published a number of books with traditional publishers, Shah made the move to self publishing in 2011 with his print-on-demand book Travels With Myself, which was published using Lulu.com.
-He later took his self publishing efforts a step further in 2012 with the release of Timbuctoo and again in 2013 with Scorpion Soup, two limited edition hardcovers that were designed by his wife Rachana.
+After publishing several books through traditional publishers, Shah self-published Travels With Myself in 2011 using Lulu.com.
+He later self-published the limited-edition hardcovers Timbuctoo (2012) and Scorpion Soup (2013).